RedFantom/python-rgbkeyboards/README.md

 I would like to include as many keyboards in the library as possible, but I can only test the code for the Cooler MasterKeys SDK.
 If you experience any issues, please report them in the issues section.
-Also, I'm planning to add universal effects to the repository using a wrapper around the classes, and providing automatic detection of the keyboard connected.
+Also,

 ## Contribute
 If you would like to contribute to the project, by either reporting